fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 Absolutely straightforward.

-{% blogvideo "img/speed-comparison.webm", "We spend most of our time waiting to display the next character" %}
+{% blogvideo "img/speed-comparison.mp4", "The calculation is only a fraction of the time" %}

-On the above video, I modified the emulator on the right hand so it displays characters as fast as it can.
-It shows that most of the time of the program is spent waiting for the display subsystem of the Apple1 to be ready (again, only 1 character every 16ms).
+In the video above, I modified the emulator on the right-hand side to display characters as quickly as possible.
+It demonstrates that most of the program's time is spent waiting for the Apple I's display subsystem to be ready (since it can only display one character every 16ms).
 ## The overall code structure

-The code is really straightford and can be looked at in the [github repository](https://github.com/fstark/mandelbrot65)
+The code is quite straightforward and can be viewed in the [GitHub repository](https://github.com/fstark/mandelbrot65)

 The assembly code is fully documented [and can be accessed here](https://github.com/fstark/mandelbrot65/blob/main/mandelbrot65.asm).

 ``DRAWSET`` displays the Mandelbrot set on the screen.
 While long, it is quite straightforward.
 It calls ``ITER`` to compute and store in the ZP page variable ``IT`` the iteration count at the current position (stored unsurprisingly in the zero page variables ``X`` and ``Y``)

-The function ``CHARFROMIT`` is called and gets a character to display on screen, depending on the iteration.
-It uses the PALLETE table to get the character to display.
-At typicial palette looks like:
+The function `CHARFROMIT` is called to get a character to display on the screen, depending on the iteration.
+It uses the PALETTE table to determine the character to display.
+A typical palette looks like:

 ``..,''~~==+++:::;;;[[[//<<***??&&OO00XX# ``

-Characters at the beginning are close to black, and the more iterations it took to diverge, the lighter the character.
-The center of the Mandelbrot set is black however, increasing the contrast of the border.
+Characters at the beginning of the palette are close to black, and the more iterations it takes to diverge, the lighter the character becomes.
+The center of the Mandelbrot set remains black, which increases the contrast at the border.

-The maximum number of iterations depends on the zoom level, are stored at the address ``MAXITER`` and varies between 19 and 39.
+The maximum number of iterations depends on the zoom level, is stored at the address `MAXITER`, and varies between 19 and 39.

 ## Automatic zoom